zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
     //  Create a new chunk of the specified size.
 If you specify the data, it
     //  is copied into the chunk.
 If you do not specify the data, the chunk is
     //  allocated and left empty, and you can then add data using zchunk_append.
     CZMQ_EXPORT zchunk_t *
         zchunk_new (const void *data, size_t size);